 Roadside grass cutting, weeds and overgrown hedges or trees

-Grass cutting on road verges is carried out by the Department for Infrastructure (DfI) for road safety reasons only and not for any other purpose.
-You can report an issue with weeds, overgrown grass verges, vegetation or overhanging trees.
+Grass cutting on road verges is done by the Department for Infrastructure (DfI) for road safety reasons only and for no other reason.
+Roadside trees/hedges are the responsibility of the owner/occupier of the land they’re on.
+You can report a safety issue with weeds, grass verges, hedges or overhanging trees.

-Report an issue with roadside grass or weeds
+Report an issue with roadside grass, weeds, hedges or trees

-You can report an issue with roadside vegetation by using the map at the link below.
+You can report an issue with roadside grass, weeds, hedges or trees by using the map at the link below.